WizardSustine/Pucho/README.md

 10. Being able to see a list of my goals.<br/>

 NON-FUNCTIONAL REQUIREMENTS:<br/>
-1. System must allow user to
+1. System must allow user to easily count daily smokes;
+2. System must have options for 30/60/90 days to avoid unnecessary thoughts when goals are being set.
 ### USE CASES
   1 - SET DAILY COUNT WITHOUT A GOAL:
    - **Primary actor:** User;